siamkhandaker616/Mechanic-Appointment-webpage/docs/PROJECT_DOCUMENTATION.md

 Key panels decorated this way: booking panel, mechanic cards, each admin section (appointments, mechanics, overrides, schedule), modals, the flash message box.

-### 7.6 Hand-Drawn Burst SVGs
+### 7.6 Hand-Drawn SVGs

-The most labour-intensive visual assets are the seven hand-drawn burst SVGs — the comic-style "wrong answer" graphics that appear during the Spotlight of Shame.
+All SVG image assets — bursts, doodles, and icons — are original vector artwork drawn by hand, not AI-generated or auto-traced.
+Every curve was placed point by point.

 #### Spotlight Error Bursts (`images/bursts/`)

-Five original SVGs created for the spotlight validation mini-game.
-Each started as a pencil sketch, then hand-traced as vector paths in Inkscape — not auto-traced from raster images, not AI-generated, not clip art.
-Every curve was placed point by point.
+Five SVGs created for the spotlight validation mini-game:

 | File | Design Detail |
 |------|---------------|